vishal273007/student-mgmt-system/README.md

-# My Personal Portfolio Website
+# student-mgmt-system

-This is a personal portfolio website for Vishal Vishwakakarma.
+This is a project named Student Management System built using Core Java.